Gowtham011224/LLM_bot/README.md

 Users interact with the chatbot by typing queries.
 The chatbot responds based on the relevant data from the vector database and chat history.

+Check `running module.mp4` and `chatbot demo.mp4` for understanding with a demo.

 ## License
 This project is licensed under the MIT License.